Online stochastic gradient descent on non-convex losses from high-dimensional inference: Applications to some important inference problems

+\begin{prop} Consider linear regression with centered i.i.d.\ covariates $(a^\ell)_{\ell}$ whose entries have finite $10$-th moment and centered i.i.d.\ errors $(\epsilon^\ell)_{\ell}$ with finite 5-th moment.
+Then Assumptions A and B hold and the population loss has information exponent $1$. \end{prop}} {Proposition~\ref{prop:linear-regression-prop} is proved in Appendix~\ref{app:linear-regression}.
+We emphasize here that we do not assume that the covariate vectors have independent entries, nor do we assume Gaussianity of either the covariates or the errors.}

-Let us pause to comment here on the issues raised in the introduction regarding the scaling of the risk and its derivatives.
+{ \begin{rem} We now return to the issue raised in the introduction regarding the scaling of the risk and its derivatives.
 For simplicity let us focus on the case where the designs and noise are i.i.d. standard Gaussian.
 The canonical empirical risk in this setting is the least squares risk $\hat R(x)= \norm{Y-Ax}_2^2$.
 To apply the SDE approximations referenced above to the SGD we consider, one should work with this risk.
-By direct differentiation, we see that the operator norm of $\nabla^2 \hat R$ scales like that of $AA^T$ which, recalling classical properties of Wishart matricies~\cite{AGZ10}, scales like $M$ so that the empirical risk is $L$-smooth for $L$ that is order $M$.
+By direct differentiation, we see that the operator norm of $\nabla^2 \hat R$ scales like that of $AA^T$ which, recalling classical properties of Wishart matricies~\cite{AGZ10}, scales like $M$ so that the empirical risk is $L$-smooth for $L$ that is of order $M$.
 A similar argument applies to the Lipschitz constant.
 On the other hand, one might rescale and consider instead $\tilde{R}(x)=\frac{1}{M}\norm{Y-Ax}_2^2$.
 The same reasoning, however, shows that $\|\tilde{R}\|_\infty\leq C$ with high probability.
-Thus the resulting invariant measure $\pi(dx)\propto e^{\tilde R(x)}dx$ is a uniformly bounded tilt of the uniform measure ($c dx \leq d\pi \leq C dx$ for some $C,c>0$ independent of $N$) and yields an exponentially small mass for any $\epsilon$-neighborhood of $v$ for $\eps<\pi/2$ by concentration of measure.
+Thus the resulting invariant measure $\pi(dx)\propto e^{\tilde R(x)}dx$ is a uniformly bounded tilt of the uniform measure ($c dx \leq d\pi \leq C dx$ for some $C,c>0$ independent of $N$) and yields an exponentially small mass for any $\epsilon$-neighborhood of $v$ for $\eps<\pi/2$ by concentration of measure. \end{rem}}